MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 Azure CLI offers persisted parameters that enable you to store parameter values for continued use.
 In this tutorial, you learn how to work with persisted values, and use these local values to efficiently execute sequential commands.

+In this tutorial, you will learn to:

+> [!div class="checklist"]
+> * Turn paramter persistence on/off
+> * Create and update stored parameter values
+> * Execute sequential commands using parameter persistence
+> * Delete stored parameter values

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Prepare your environment